MEET THE TEAM

 SIGNA Game Night

 SIGNA is holding a game night in February of 2020!
 Through this event, SIGNA strives to spread awareness of art education for children with disabilities in their upcoming exhibition in March of 2020.
-We plan to have various games such as Kahoot, Pictionary, a drawing relay, and more!
+We are hosting various games such as Kahoot, Pictionary, a drawing relay, and more!
 All of the games are a great opportunity to learn or practice your ASL skills and all people of all different experience levels are welcome to come.
 We look forward to seeing all of you at the game night!
-Dates and times to be announced.

 SIGNA is a community organization that aims to bring art education to those who are deaf and non-verbal.

 SIGNA is a high school student run organization that appoints new officers each year.
 If you are interested in becoming part of the